Se2134/sees_garten/README.md

 Contributions are welcome!
 Please open issues or pull requests for suggestions and improvements.

-## Comming next
+## Coming next

 - Connect database
-- Add a methode to change data in database
+- Add a method to change data in database
-- Change Home to represent a better landingpage
+- Change Home to represent a better landing page

 ## License